Employment-based Green Card Steps Overview

 EB-1 EB-2 and EB-3 allow you to file your Form I-485, Application to Register Permanent Residence or Adjust Status at the same time the Form I-140, Immigrant Petition for Alien Worker is pending.
 This is called “concurrent filing.”
 For more information on concurrent filing, see our Concurrent Filing page.

-4. Check visa availability (if applicable)
+4. Check Visa Availability (if applicable)

 You must wait until your priority date is current with the final action dates posted by the Department of Homeland Security.
 Dependent on which preference level you qualify for and which country you hold citizenship.